top of page

 • When Sherita moved to Wake County, she continued her public service as a prosecutor.
 For nearly five years, she handled some of the county’s violent and complex cases, including homicides, shootings, assaults, and financial crimes.

 • In 2008, Sherita pursued her passion to serve the public directly.
-She joined the New York County District Attorney’s Office as an Assistant District Attorney in the Trial Division.
+She joined the Manhattan District Attorney’s Office as an Assistant District Attorney in the Trial Division.
 There, she prosecuted some of the most serious violent felonies, including ones connected to gang activity, requiring close collaboration with law enforcement and sensitivity to community impact.
 In 2013, Sherita received the Grace Under Pressure Award for maintaining professionalism and composure in high-stakes situations.

 • Sherita’s legal career began in the private sector, where she represented a wide range of clients—from those facing investigations or charges before the Securities and Exchange Commission or United States Attorney's Office to working families navigating family court without the means to afford legal representation.